Why Should You Redesign Your Website?

 Filling Content Gaps:

-Your website is your digital narrative, and every page should serve a distinct purpose.
+Every web page should serve a distinct purpose.
 A redesign provides an opportunity to identify content gaps—those missing pieces that can enhance brand understanding and drive customers to your products or services.

 Speed Matters in the Age of Google: